mandarineorg/mandarinets/README.md

 With the use of multiple systems and design patterns, Mandarine offers you the ability to develop complex MVC web applications.
 Dependency Injection & Components are one of the few things you can take advantage of.

 ## Documentation
-To see all the available documentation of Mandarine.TS, please [Click here](https://github.com/mandarineorg/mandarinets/wiki)
+To see all the available documentation of Mandarine.TS, please [Click here](https://github.com/mandarineorg/mandarinets/wiki).
+[Click here](https://github.com/mandarineorg/mandarinets/wiki/Basic-Concepts) to see how to set-up your Mandarine application
 ### [Click here to see our To-Do list](https://github.com/mandarineorg/mandarinets/wiki/TO-DO's)

 ## Basic usage

 ```